-Voter ID is a solution in search of a problem that doesn’t exist.
+Requiring specific government-issued photo IDs in order to vote on Election Day is a restrictive measure that hurts voters.
 Experiences in other states show that requiring photo ID, even if the state provides the ID, disenfranchises voters.

 Article V of the U.S. Constitution allows state legislatures to apply to attend a convention to propose amendments to the Constitution.
 Once two-thirds of the states have submitted an application, Congress is authorized to convene such a convention.
 This convention will have the authority to propose amendments to the constitution that then must be ratified by three-fourths of states, either by their state legislatures or by an individual state convention.